-An exhibition by Irene Suchy and Clarisse Maylunas about the significant role that women have played in the creation of music throughout the centuries.
+An exhibition/sound installation by Irene Suchy and Clarisse Maylunas about the significant role that women have played in the creation of music throughout the centuries.

 At first sight, you might not know these personalities, who contributed significantly to European music-life – however after visiting the exhibition the striking experience will let you know what you have missed.

-From five different perspectives, in five specially-designed rooms, this Exhibition will most artfully highlight the substantial contribution that women have made both in the fields of composition and music-making too.
+From different perspectives this Installation will most artfully highlight the substantial contribution that women have made both in the fields of composition and music-making too.
 From Hildegard von Bingen to Olga Neuwirth, women’s hitherto unrecognised profile in the history of music will be seen in a wider political context now that efforts have been made, both in Europe and internationally, to create a more gender-balanced world.
 Indeed Austria’s Foreign Ministry, for its part, published a book focusing on women’s music for the first time in 2009.